 Alternatively, the base could be an external one from the solution, rather than internally from the protein.
-This would require the protons to be abstracted to remain solvent exposed for an extended period.
-Considering that the BTK dimers were maintained at the “C-helix-out” state in most of the simulations, the Cα protons would meet the criteria and therefore the possibility should be investigated in the future.
+This would require the proton to be abstracted to remain solvent exposed for an extended period.
+Considering that the BTK dimers were maintained at the “C-helix-out” state in most of the simulations, the Cα protons would meet this criterion.

 Transition States for Cα Proton Abstractions from the Covalent Adducts

-Assuming that one or more of the arginines identified in section 3.2.1.1 indeed catalyses the thiol addition and elimination reaction, QM calculations were performed to find the TS structures and the energy barriers for the deprotonation of the covalent adducts by a model Arg base.
-The structures are shown in Figure 3.2.
-The breaking C-H bonds of the inhibitors except TSD9 are perpendicular to the C=O bonds, enabling stabilisation through conjugation between the developing carbanion and the π* orbital of the C=O bonds.
-The ideal geometry is likely inaccessible for TSD9 due to steric hindrances.
-However, its C-H bond was found to be in plane with the C=O bond, which allows stabilisation from negative hyperconjugation, where the electron pair of the broken bond interacts with the low-lying empty C-O σ* orbital.
+On the basis of the abovementioned search for the base catalyst(s), QM calculations were next performed to determine the activation energies for the deprotonation of the covalent adducts by a model Arg base.
+The calculated TS structures are shown in Figure 3.2.
+The breaking C-H bonds of all inhibitors except 9 are perpendicular to the C=O bond, enabling stabilisation through conjugation between the developing carbanion and the π* orbital of the C=O bond.
+The ideal geometry is likely inaccessible for TSD9 due to steric hindrance.
+However, its C-H bond was found to be in plane with the C=O bond, which allows stabilisation from negative hyperconjugation, where the electron pair of the breaking bond interacts with the low-lying empty C-O σ* orbital.